Fedomn/sqlrs/README.md

-# sql-query-engine-rs
+# sqlrs

-Take advantage of Rust to build sql query engine from scratch that including:
+sqlrs is an in-process sql query engine that designed for OLAP

-- declarative macro
-- visitor pattern
-- futures-async-stream

-Some description of the project:
-- The goal of this project is to build a modern sql query engine for learning purpose, including detailed feature tracking roadmaps and blog posts.
+- The goal of this project is to build a embedded in-process sql query engine for OLAP workloads.
-- Using Apache Arrow as the data format, and the query engine is built on top of it.
-- Currently, the storage layer only support CSV file as data source.
-- Most of idea inspired by [risinglight](https://github.com/risinglightdb/risinglight) and [datafusion](https://github.com/apache/arrow-datafusion)
+- It leverages the power of Rust ecosystem and Apache Arrow.
+- It achieved columnar-vectorized execution engine.
+- It will support pipeline parallelism execution in the future.

 # SQL demo